-Information was submitted to the Monitoring Body as follows for a number of dates during the year:
+The following information was submitted to the Monitoring Body by Carlton Screen Advertising for a number of dates during the year:

-- a. the advertising reels of proscribed films screened during the quarter - b. the advertising reels for all non-proscribed films screened (so that those reels that carried alcohol advertising could be assessed) - c. a statement on the number of films screened per quarter and the percentage deemed unsuitable for alcohol advertising - d. a statement on the actual audience profiles for each film screened during the quarter.
+- a. the advertising reels of proscribed8 films screened during the quarter - b. the advertising reels for all non-proscribed films screened (so that those reels that carried alcohol advertising could be assessed) - c. a statement on the number of films screened per quarter and the percentage deemed unsuitable for alcohol advertising - d. a statement on the actual audience profiles for each film screened during the quarter.

-The Codes require that advertising of non-strength alcohol brands will account for no more than 25% of the total advertising minutage of each advertising reel.
+The Cinema Code requires that advertising of non-strength alcohol brands will account for no more than 25% of the total advertising minutage of each advertising reel.

-There were no breaches of the Code by either Carlton Screen Advertising or by Pearl & Dean in the advertising reels examined.
+There were no breaches of the Cinema Code in the advertising reels examined.